 - In a large mixing bowl combine butter, cream cheese, and granulated sugar.
 Beat until creamy, about 2-3 minutes.
 Add baking powder and flour.
 Beat until a soft dough forms.

 - Drop dough onto a lightly floured surface and roll to about 1/2 cm thickness.
-Cut with a 2 1/2 inch circle cookie cutter (or biscuit cutter) and place on baking sheet.
+Cut with a 2 1/2-inch cookie cutter (or biscuit cutter) and place on baking sheet.
 Spread about 1 Tbsp preserves into the center of cookie.

 - Bake for 15-18 minutes, until set (before it begins to brown).
 Cool completely on wire rack.